 In 2020, 31% of Haringey residents rent from a private landlord, with only 22% renting from the LA or HA (17,100 fewer individuals).
-Most residents are happy with their home and this has improved since 2021.
-Happiness is lowest among social renters.
+While most residents are happy with their home, this has fallen since 2018 and happiness is lowest among social renters.